Vshahhh51/Euphoric-Flora/README.md

 # Euphoric-Flora

-Our group number is #9, The E-commerce website we are building sells very nice, very beautiful flowers.
-All kinds of flowers.
-The website will have customer login, a checkout section.
+Our project is Group #9, and we are building an e-commerce website called Euphoric Flora — an online flower shop that sells very beautiful, high-quality flowers of all kinds.
+Our goal is to create a smooth and visually appealing shopping experience for customers looking to buy flowers for any occasion.